 The following graphic illuatrates the deployment pattern.
 It is explained in the paragraph below.

-Participating agencies can start using the GitLab code repository for developing a website, before they have set up and begun paying for an Instance.
-They can then request the Instance when they are ready to start testing.
+Participating agencies can start using the GitLab code repository for developing a website, before they have set up and begun paying for a Stack.
+They can then request the Stack when they are ready to start testing.

 Supported by an active open source community, SilverStripe modules extend SilverStripe CMS, providing additional functionality such as blogging, user customisable forms, workflow, and lots more.
 Commercially Supported Modules take this one step further.
 By having the backing SilverStripe Ltd, there is a dedicated team of developers actively maintaining these modules.